famasf1/SveltewindKit-Template/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://svelte.dev/docs/kit/adapters) for your target environment.

-## Drizzle

-- You will need to set DATABASE_URL in your production environment  │ │  - Run bun run db:start to start the docker container                │ │  - Run bun run db:push to update your database schema

-## Lucia
-│  - Run bun run db:push to update your database schema                │
-│  - Visit /demo/lucia route to view the demo

-## Paraglide
-│  paraglide:                                                          │
-│  - Edit your messages in messages/en.json                            │
-│  - Consider installing the Sherlock IDE Extension                    │
-│  - Visit /demo/paraglide route to view the demo